On this page:

 Students may encounter experiences in which they have legitimate complaints regarding academic matters or an interaction with a faculty member, staff member, or fellow student.
 It is important that students and faculty have a common understanding of how such complaints may be expressed and resolved.

 Students with complaints regarding academic matters or interactions with a faculty member, staff member, or fellow student should initially seek resolution from their faculty advisor, then from their director of graduate studies, and finally from the chair of their degree program.
-Complaints that remain unresolved may be addressed to the Vice Dean of Graduate Education in the Office of Graduate Studies (OGS) in Arts & Sciences.
+Complaints that remain unresolved may be addressed to the Vice Dean of Graduate Studies in the Office of Graduate Studies (OGS), Arts & Sciences.
 The Vice Dean may follow up with the complainant, with faculty in the student’s degree program, or with other stakeholders on campus to review and investigate the grievance and to work toward a resolution.
 Faculty involved in the process of receiving or reviewing a complaint should treat the information and relevant conversations as highly confidential.

 Students with complaints regarding nonacademic matters (including but not limited to unprofessional behavior, a hostile learning environment, and abusive or offensive language and/or behavior) — whether by faculty, staff, or fellow students — are first encouraged, depending on the severity of the alleged behavior, to seek resolution with the alleged offender(s).
 If a complainant is not comfortable with doing so or if the problem persists after they have done so, they should seek resolution from their faculty advisor, then from their director of graduate studies, and finally from the chair of their degree program.
 Complaints that remain unresolved may be addressed in several ways:

-• By the Ombuds: The Offices of the Ombuds serve as confidential, independent, and impartial resources that offer assistance in the informal resolution of university-related conflicts and advocate for fair treatment and process.
+- By the Ombuds: The Offices of the Ombuds serve as confidential, independent, and impartial resources that offer assistance in the informal resolution of university-related conflicts and advocate for fair treatment and process.

-• By the OGS: The OGS does not adjudicate matters of nonacademic student grievance.
+- By the OGS: The OGS does not adjudicate matters of nonacademic student grievance.
 However, it can and should be used as a source of support, mediation, and advising for such matters.

 Washington University policies state that members of the university community can expect to be free from discrimination and harassment.
 Students, faculty, staff, and outside organizations working on campus are required to abide by specific policies prohibiting harassment.
 An allegation of discrimination or harassment may be appealed to the Vice Chancellor for Human Resources, who will determine whether to convene the Title IX Grievance Committee to hear the case.
 Allegations of bias, prejudice, or discrimination should be reported using the Bias Report and Support System.
 Visit the Discrimination and Harassment page on the Human Resources site for more information.